 Specification for ED Lenses

 All William Optics refractor objectives are double tested and inspected by WO at their factory.
 These telescopes are free of coma and astigmatism.
-Since all individual lens surfaces are machine coated, sometimes you may notice visual imperfections which will not compromise the optical performance of the telescope.
-THe dimensions of scratches and points shall not exceed the following values:
+Since all individual lens surfaces are machine coated, sometimes you may notice minor visual imperfections which will not compromise the optical performance of the telescope.
+The dimensions of scratches and points shall not exceed the following values:

 - Scratches - Maximum Width: 0.025 mm